Mrczarny/ZseTimetable/README.md

 ZseTimetable is web api to fetch my school's timetable and convert it into standarized json format.

+api is available for public use under the address https://zsetimetable.live/api

 ### Built With

 * .NET Core version 3.1